VATSALVARSHNEY108/B.O.I.-MARK-2/replit.md

   - Real-time output feedback in GUI console
   - Smart file type detection and automatic categorization
 - **GUI Integration**: Added Desktop File Controller section in 🖥️ Desktop tab with dedicated buttons and visual feedback
+- **Auto-Sync on Startup** (`desktop_sync_manager.py`): Automatically runs when GUI starts (2-second delay)
+  - Creates test desktop folders (coding, projects, documents, downloads, work, personal)
+  - Prepares batch file for download with instructions
+  - Generates desktop structure JSON
+  - Displays download instructions in GUI console
+  - Fully automated - no manual setup required

-The Desktop File Controller provides an easy way to manage desktop files directly from the VATSAL GUI or via standalone batch file on Windows.
+The Desktop File Controller provides an easy way to manage desktop files directly from the VATSAL GUI or via standalone batch file on Windows. **On GUI startup, it automatically sets up test folders and prepares the batch file for download!**

 ### Enhanced Simple Chatbot with Smart Suggestions (`simple_chatbot.py`) - October 27, 2025 ✅
 Upgraded the Simple VATSAL Chatbot to be a true AI assistant that can both chat AND execute actual automation commands: